torrejonv/teranode/README.md

 ├── stores/                       # This directory contains the different stores used by the node.
 │   ├── blob/                     # A collection of supported or experimental stores for the Blob service.
 │   ├── blockchain/               # A collection of supported or experimental stores for the Blockchain service.
-│   ├── txmeta/                   # A collection of supported or experimental stores for the TXMeta service.
 │   └── utxo/                     # A collection of supported or experimental stores for the UTXO service.
 │
 ├── tracing/                      # Tracing, Stats and Metric utilities